Alcove Walks and GKM Theory for Affine Flags: Alcove Walks and Localization

 \subsection{GKM theory in affine flag varieties}

 Kostant and Kumar defined a family of functions which determine the ring structure for the equivariant cohomology of any Kac-Moody flag variety in \cite{KostantKumar}.
-We now briefly review this correspondence, viewed as a key starting point for \emph{GKM theory}, and we refer the reader to \cite[Section 11.3]{Kumar} or \cite[Chapter 4]{kSchur} for more details.
+We now briefly review this correspondence, referred to as \emph{GKM theory} due to the foundational work of Goresky, Kottwitz, and MacPherson \cite{GKM}.
+We refer the reader to \cite[Section 11.3]{Kumar} or \cite[Chapter 4]{kSchur} for more details in the Kac-Moody setting.
 For an introduction to GKM theory in a slightly less general context, we also recommend the survey by Tymoczko \cite{TymGKM}.

 The inclusion of the $T_{af}$-fixed points into the affine flag variety $G/I$, themselves also indexed by elements $w \in W_{af}$, induces an injection

 By definition, the induced map sends the Schubert class $[X_v]$ to the (infinite) collection of localizations $[X_v] |_w$ at the $T_{af}$-fixed points.
 As such, the Schubert class $[X_v] \in H^*_{T_{af}}(G/I)$ is identified with a function